chrlie/shorten/readme.md

 # shorten
 A Python library for generating short URLs.

+## Installation

+Install with pip: `pip install shorten`

+If you want to run the tests, ensure `nose` is installed with `pip install nose`.

 ## The basics

 Generate keys, store them.
 Keystores are greenlet-safe and compatible with